TartanLlama/codeart/submit.md

 <p></p>
 Submissions are currently closed.
 They will be reopened after the release of our first issue, which is targeting December 2019.

+This page will stay up for those interested in submitting next time.

 Please read the submission guidelines below very carefully.

 Any pieces which do not follow the rules will be rejected.